Specialist Medical Sciences Programmes

 RIC’s use of testing and reflection mirrors a lot of what I use at medical school and I am particularly thankful that I learnt these techniques when sitting my A levels.
 Passionate and engaging tutors encouraged me to take a mature approach to learning that not only made A levels, dare I say it, enjoyable, but also equipped me with the skills set to tackle the challenges I have faced in my first year at Newcastle.
 Dr Rachel Woolley at RIC also offered me constant, personalised and quality advice, guidance and support when applying for medical school, ensuring my personal statement and interview preparation was the best it could be.
 For this I am very grateful.

-For medical school entry it is often advisable for students to do an arts or social science subject as their fourth subject to show a degree of breadth.
-UCL actually state that candidates who do so are at an advantage.
 Obviously the most important A level subjects for potential medics are Chemistry, Biology and Maths, all subjects that Rochester Independent College has an established track record in.
 Options chosen in the A levels at RIC are often geared towards medical school entry, for example the Sociology of Health and Medical Physics.

 I was impressed with the standard of teaching from day one.
 The continuous support I received from my excellent teachers, Janet and Julian, and their individually tailored teaching methods and approach to exams really pushed me to succeed.
 Dr Rachel Woolley, RIC’s UCAS advisor, knew exactly what was required to help make my veterinary application the best it could be, and offered me great advice in preparing for my interviews.
 To come out with A*AA was an amazing feeling.
 So now my dream has become my reality.
 I am unbelievably excited to start this new chapter of my life, and to apply everything I’ve learnt at RIC to my studies at university.